coderefinery/mma/index.md

 We then proceed to create the three work environments need for the examples, assuming that the Anaconda2 binary subdirectory is first in your PATH.

-## Creating the work environment one - the swig-example
+## Creating the first work environment - the swig-example
 Create a SWIG enabled environment in conda.
 Here we also add scipy to have available for possible comparisons with the methods we have implemented.